 Don’t forget to hold hands to keep each other warm!

-22. Kayak through the mangroves
+26. Kayak through the mangroves

-Also, if you’ve always wanted to know how well you and your date work together – this is the perfect opportunity, as kayaks are usually limited to two a pod.
+Also, if you’ve always wanted to know how well you and your date work together – this is the perfect opportunity, as kayaks are usually limited to two pods.
 Make it a personal challenge not to capsize, and if you do, whatever, right?
 All in good fun.

 P.S.
 You’ll also get seriously toned arms after this, and you’ll only have yourself to thank for after that.
 We’re sure your other half will thank you for this brilliant date idea too.

-23. Ride a trishaw along heritage streets
+27. Ride a trishaw along heritage streets

 Take in the sights of Singapore’s colourful heritage sites, whilst enjoying the company of your date, and when the moment’s right – lean in for a kiss!